SeanQuinn781/face-replace.net/README.md

   required  variables for flask, while SECRET_KEY should be set in config.json in the root directory

-  If installation of opencv-python (in requirements.txt) try installing the dependencies with apt:
+  If installation of opencv-python (in requirements.txt) hangs you can use ctrl c to stop the installation.
+The app should still work (tested on debian buster) as long as all the preceding packages are installed.
+Alternatively try installing the following dependencies with apt (or brew):

   '''
   sudo apt install python-opencv python3-imageio python3-numpy -y